-If you are lucky though, your passport may allow you to enter a country with a visa-on-arrival, or even visa-free.
+Your passport may allow you to enter a country on either a visa-on-arrival or visa-free basis, if you are fortunate enough.
 But what exactly are these two modes of entry, and what is the difference between them?

 As the term suggests, visas-on-arrival are issued when the visitor arrives in a country.
-Government authorities generally examine their passport and collect payment before issuing the documentation.
-Some countries also take photos and biometric data like fingerprints to confirm the visitor’s identity, and check things like their immigration and criminal history.
+Travellers need not apply for a visa beforehand.
+Government authorities generally examine the visitor’s passport and may collect any applicable fees before issuing the documentation.
+Some countries also take biometrics to confirm the visitor’s identity, and check things like their immigration and criminal history.

 It is easier to obtain a visa-on-arrival because all of the required steps are performed in one location, and the applicant will not need to visit the country’s consulate or embassy beforehand.
 That said, some nations may require additional evidence of return or onward journeys, hotel reservations, and proof of sufficient funds.